-Periodic faculty evaluations are directed toward improvement of instruction and serve both guidance and administrative functions.
-In the former case, evaluation can improve instruction through constructive, collegial feedback on job performance.
-Administratively, periodic evaluation provides a record of the quality of each instructor's service.
 In compliance with the State Education Code, each full time instructor shall be evaluated at least once every six semesters, after initial evaluation during the tenure review process.
 After initial evaluation during the first semester of employment with the District, part time instructors shall also be evaluated at least every six semesters thereafter.

-Guidelines for the evaluation of academic employees are set forth in the collective bargaining agreement.
+Periodic faculty evaluations are directed toward improvement of instruction through constructive, collegial feedback on job performance.
+The procedures and requirements for the evaluation of academic employees are set forth in the collective bargaining agreement.
 The criteria upon which faculty members will be evaluated (Article 12.2) are as follows: